 "The Naked Binder is crafted from one piece of board with the hinge pressed directly into it.
 This leaves no weak spots on the binder and makes for a super-strong 3-ring binder.
 An independent lab flexed the Naked Binder 250,000 times without failing which means if you use this binder 20 times a day for 34 years, you still will not break the hinge.
 Now that’s strong."

-Naked Binder's make these file folders that are made from left-over chipboard and are durable and are also 100% recycled FSC-certified post-consumer waste.
+Naked Binder makes file folders that are made from left-over chipboard and are durable and are also 100% recycled FSC-certified post-consumer waste.
 These binders are made in the USA and sold in packages of 25.
 Naked Binder is a member of 1% For The Planet.

-Eco Friendly and Zero Waste School Supplies: Pens, Pencils, Crayons and Markers
+2. Eco Friendly and Zero Waste School Supplies: Pens, Pencils, Crayons, and Markers

 Lucky for us eco-friendly pen and pencil alternatives come in all shapes and sizes.
 What's the problem with pens, well, they are made from plastic, most do not come with a refill so they end up in a landfill.
 Earth911 reports that "Americans toss 1.6 billion disposable pens annually."
 Sheesh...that's a lot of waste.
 And if you think pencils are better, think again, "82,000 trees are cut down annually to produce pencils!"